nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>
-**Note:**<br> You can update an application’s status to its current state.
+<strong>Note:</strong> You can update an application’s status to its current state.
 For example, using `/accept INDEX` on an already accepted application will keep its status as `ACCEPTED`, `/pending INDEX` on a pending application will keep it as `PENDING`, and `/reject INDEX` on a rejected application will maintain its `REJECTED` status.
 </box>

 <p>These are the before and after images of the first example</p>